Ptrskay3/async-await/slides.md

 - Divides all computations into small units, called actors

-- Actors communicate via message passing
+- Actors communicate via message passing, no global variables

 - Actors can only make _local_ decisions: